-- Angle of slope, the steeper the slope, the faster the rate of movement also when rocks are dipping steeply, movement is faster.
+- The angle of the slope, the steeper the slope, the faster the rate of movement also when rocks are dipping steeply, movement is faster.

-- Climatic factors (amount of water), the more saturated the material is the more likely it is to move as water adds weight and act as lubricants also alternate freezing and thawing encourages movement.
-Bare surfaces are more likely to experience mass wastage because there is no vegetation to bind he materials together
+- Climatic factors (amount of water), the more saturated the material is the more likely it is to move as water adds weight and acts as lubricants also alternate freezing and thawing encourages movement.
+Bare surfaces are more likely to experience mass wastage because there is no vegetation to bind the materials together

 - Earth movements, earth movements (volcanic eruptions and isostatic adjustments) cause vibrations which may trigger widespread movement of weathered rock materials